ReiZedlav/dirbspray/README.md

 # dirbspray
-Got tired of inputting the long gobuster, dirb command.
-So I wrote a simple script to automate the active recon process with some custom spray features for more discovery.
-Any improvements are welcome btw!
+Didnt have a linux system & some tools when I was away from home, so I wrote a short dirbusting script to do some recon